 With my sites I currently only advertise online so have no need for a second easier to verbalize non-hyphenated domain name, so haven’t registered alternatives (as it happens www.seogold.com was already taken anyway).
 However, I did plan to add an element of branding to this site long term which is why I went with the business/domain name SEO Gold, it’s memorable (so brandable) and has at least one keyword (SEO).
 I could have registered a name like “SEO Search Online Company”, but this is completely unbrandable as no one will recall a generic name like that, but would be great in terms of keywords since all four words are used by searches looking for SEO Services.
 If branding isn’t important (say an affiliate site) a generic keyword rich domain name is advisable.

 In both cases the site benefits from the keywords Google can parse from the anchor text.
-The first example we have SEO Gold (one important keyword out of two words).
+The first example we have Search Engine Optimization Tutorial (four important keyword).
 In the second example www SEO Gold com (one important keyword out of four words, not as good, but better than nothing).
 So in both cases we benefit just by choosing the right business and domain name.

-If we’d of gone with the words combined (www.seogold.com) version, Google wouldn’t parse out anything helpful, it would see www seogold com which is unhelpful since no one will search for seogold!
+If we’d of gone with the words combined (www.seogold.com) version, Google wouldn’t parse out anything helpful in the second example, it would see www seogold com which is unhelpful since no one will search for seogold!
 Webmasters who use the business name might use Seogold as anchor text instead of the preferred SEO Gold as well!